Putin orders ‘large-scale’ COVID-19 vaccination in Russia - The Boston Globe

 Russia has been swept by a rapid resurgence of the outbreak this fall, with numbers of confirmed COVID-19 infections and deaths regularly hitting new highs and significantly exceeding those reported in the spring.

-On Wednesday, Russia has registered a record high number of 589 new coronavirus deaths.
+On Wednesday, Russia reported a record high daily number of coronavirus deaths, 589.
 The previous record of 569 deaths was registered on Tuesday.
 The government task force has recorded a total of 41,053 virus-related deaths since the start of the outbreak.

 Russia’s total of over 2.3 million confirmed cases is currently the fourth-largest caseload in the world.
-On Wednesday, officials registered 25,345 new infections.
+On Wednesday, officials reported 25,345 new cases.